nimiq/developer-center/migration/validator-activation.md

 | Pre-Stake Phase | 7th October | 10th November |
 | **Validator Activation** | **19th November** | - |

-The steps outlined in this guide are only applicable during the **Validator Activation Phase**.
+The steps outlined in this guide are only applicable for the **Validator Activation Phase**.
+However, you can prepare by following these steps before that date.

 ### Prerequisites
 - **Validator Registration**: You must have already [registered as a validator](validator-registration)